Douglas Bader: Personality

 When the film Reach for the Sky was released, people associated Bader with the quiet and amiable personality of actor Kenneth More, who played Bader.

 Bader recognised that the producers had deleted all those habits he displayed when on operations, particularly his prolific use of bad language.
 Bader once said, "[they] still think [I'm] the dashing chap Kenneth More was".

 Bader's more controversial traits were touched upon by Brickhill in the book Reach for the Sky.
-"He is a somewhat 'difficult' person," Brickhill told (Sir) Billy Collins, head of his publishing house William Collins and Sons, after spending over a year talking to him.
+"He is a somewhat 'difficult' person", Brickhill told (Sir) Billy Collins, head of his publishing house William Collins and Sons, after spending over a year talking to him.
 Nevertheless, Bader was received as a legendary figure by the wider public, who closely identified him as a leader of The Few in the Battle of Britain.

 Pete Tunstall, on first meeting Bader, recalled the force of his personality.
 Tunstall stated about Bader, "On first meeting Douglas Bader, one was forcibly struck by the power of his personality.
 Woe betide any young cock who thought he might share the roost."
 To Tunstall, Bader was not a normal specimen and it slightly unsettled him that people indignantly questioned his overbearing personality and then applied normal standards on to a man who had lost both his legs and yet came back to fly in the cockpit of wartime aircraft.

 Never a person to hide his opinions, Bader also became controversial for his political viewpoints.
-A staunch conservative, his trenchantly expressed views on such subjects as juvenile delinquency, capital punishment, apartheid and Rhodesia's defiance of the Commonwealth (he was a strong supporter of Ian Smith's white minority regime) attracted much criticism.
+A staunch conservative, his trenchantly expressed views on such subjects as juvenile delinquency, capital punishment, apartheid (which he was in favour of) and Rhodesia's defiance of the Commonwealth (he was a strong supporter of Ian Smith's white minority regime) attracted much criticism.

 During the Suez Crisis, Bader travelled to New Zealand.
 Some of the more recent African countries to join the Commonwealth had been critical of the decision to intervene in Egypt; he replied that they could "bloody well climb back up their trees".

 During a trip to South Africa in November 1965, Bader said that if he had been in Rhodesia when it made its declaration of independence, he "would have had serious thoughts about changing my citizenship."

 Later, Bader also wrote the foreword to Hans-Ulrich Rudel's biography Stuka Pilot.
 Even when it emerged that Rudel was a fervent supporter of the Nazi Party, Bader said that prior knowledge would not have changed his mind about his contribution.

 In the late 1960s, Bader was interviewed on television, where his comments provoked controversy.
 During the interview, he expressed a desire to be Prime Minister, and listed some controversial proposals should the opportunity ever arise: